dexhorthy/kots/hack/airgap_bundle/installing.md

 ### Definitions

 - Public Workstation: A laptop somewhere, has access to internet, probably in a DMZ somewhere.
-In this case we'll use a GCP server, `dex-airgap-jump`
+In this case we'll use a GCP server, `airgap-jump`
-- Airgapped Workstation: `dex-airgap-workstation` -- has kubectl access to an "airgapped cluster", and network access to a "private registry"
+- Airgapped Workstation: `airgap-workstation` -- has kubectl access to an "airgapped cluster", and network access to a "private registry"
 - Airgapped Cluster: in this case we'll [use a kURL cluster in GCP](#appendix-creating-an-airgapped-kubernetes-cluster-in-gcp), but any k8s cluster works, if you want a real test you should remove any public outbound internet gateways though.
-This example uses a node called `dex-airgap-cluster`
+This example uses a node called `airgap-cluster`
 - Private Registry: a separate registry to which images will be pushed during install, and pulled from within the cluster.
 The cluster should have network access to this registry to pull images.
 - KOTS Bundle: Kots bundle can be [built from source](#appendix-building-the-bundle), or downloaded from s3: https://kots-experimental.s3.amazonaws.com/kots-v1.16.2-airgap-experimental-alpha4.tar.gz